 On June 1, 1939, Mac and Edna Eveland Smith married, culminating a multi-year courtship.
 Edna was a widow with a young daughter named Jewell.
 Soon after they married, Mac adopted Jewell.
 With a new family, Mac decided to take the next step in his career path: U.S. Senator.

-It was the first of many efforts that Mac would make to assure Arizona’s future.
+In 1941, Mac went to Washington D.C. to meet with Arizona U.S. Senator Carl Hayden and President Franklin Delano Roosevelt to discuss Arizona’s water issues.
+It was the first of many efforts that Mac would make to protect Arizona's future.

-Almost as soon as Mac took office, he became embroiled in a battle with Isolationists who did not want the United States to interfere, let alone intervene, in the war in Europe.
-Mac supported the Lend-Lease Act, which put him at odds with many of his colleagues.
+Almost as soon as he took office, Mac became embroiled in a battle with Isolationists who did not want the United States to interfere, let alone intervene, in the war in Europe.
+He also supported the Lend-Lease Act, putting him at odds with many of his colleagues.

 Mac’s greatest efforts involved preparing for the return of millions of World War II veterans.
 He recalled the tragedy of Anacostia Flats following World War I. There would be four times the number of veterans, sixteen million, and America would likely revert to the Great Depression.